GT-STAR-Lab/KODex/README.md

 For other baselines, the ways to train new policies are simiar as KODex.
 Note that NGF is currently not available for training.

 ### Tool Use, Object Relocation, In-hand Reorientation
-For these tasks, we also provide with the demonstration data under `Data` folder of each task module.
+For these tasks, we also provide with the demonstration data under `/Data` folder of each task module.
 Therefore, you can use the similar commands as above to visualze the trained KODex policy or train a new KODex policy.
 For example, to visualize the KODex policy for Relocation task:

 **Testing**:
 ```